SrFuego/srfuego/README.md

 I’m currently learning Behavior Driven Development with Gherkin 🌱

-I like to build things with distributed systems, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks. 🤖
+I like to build things with distributed systems, SQL and NoSQL databases, Docker, Python, Flutter, modern backend APIs, and modern frontend frameworks. 🤖

 Ask me about anything from Web Development with Python 💬